“The moment someone asks you to pay money to release money… you’re no longer dealing with a business — you’re dealing with a scam.”

 Then came the breakthrough he had been waiting for.

 The numbers were precise.
-The breakdowns looked clean.
-The documents appeared professional.
+The breakdowns were clean.
+The documents looked professional enough to remove doubt.

-And that belief is what the entire system relies on.
+And that belief is exactly what the entire operation relies on.

 The paywall that shouldn’t exist